Students who have completed at least one course in Education may make formal application to the Teacher Education Program.

 - Complete a satisfactory academic record before acceptance as a candidate (computed at the end of 3 semesters):

-- ELEMENTARY, MILDLY/MODERATELY HANDICAPPED, AND MIDDLE GRADES APPLICANTS must demonstrate Mathematics Proficiency by completing a college level mathematics course with a grade of "C" or better in addition to Math 2.
+- ELEMENTARY and SPECIAL EDUCATION students must demonstrate Mathematics Proficiency by completing a college level mathematics course with a grade of "C" or better in addition to Math1200.

 - Receive recommendation from the Vice President of Student Life and Community.

 - Receive recommendation of the Candidacy Committee.
 The Candidacy Committee for Secondary Education is composed of the student's advisor from the Education department and an academic advisor from his/her teaching Field or Subject endorsement areas.
-The Candidacy Committee for Middle Grades is composed of the Education Department advisor and an instructor in each area of specialization.
-The Candidacy Committee for Elementary Education and Mildly/Moderately Handicapped is composed of the student's advisor, another Education Department instructor, and an academic instructor of the student's choice.
+The Candidacy Committee for Elementary Education and Special Education is composed of the student's advisor, another Education Department instructor, and an academic instructor of the student's choice.